Get out of the house, leave your worries behind and walk with us in Greenwich's green spaces.

 We took TV presenter Claire Balding and her Radio 4 program 'Ramblings' on one of our walks in 2015.
 Click on here to hear the podcast.

-Greenwich Park walks this term are on 13 November and 11 December from 10am until approximately 12 noon.
+Dates for our Greenwich Park walks this term can be found on our Diary Listing page and always run from 10am until approximately 12 noon.
 The walk is free to attend.

 Directions: Blackheath Gate is near to the 53 bus route, get off the bus when you see the main entrance to the park and meet us just inside.
 For those of you travelling from Thamesmead, get the train to Maze Hill which is minutes away from the north east park entrance, just walk up inside the park to join the group.